ese5160/a14g-final-submission-s25-t12-andrew-and-kiet/README.md

 **Mechanical Prototyping Challenges:** We encountered issues with laser prototyping, which caused the plastic used to construct the dispenser wheel to burn.
 Additionally, we ran out of time to complete the food storage case.
 We may need to refine the design further to ensure it fits compactly.

 #### D. **Prototype Learnings**

+We started quite late with protyping main assemblies as we wanted to wait for the PCB and component and do a dimension sizing first.
+And in the process, we have some issue with the laser cutting essentially burning the plastic we used, delaying the process greatly.

+If we can redo, one thing we would do is to 3D print a smaller version of main assembly way earlier and attempt cutting with laser for example to troubleshoot any issues early.

 #### E. Next Steps and Takeaways